-If a producer's year-to-date SNF/BF ratio (i.e., from August 1st to July 31st) is greater than the policy limit of 2.4167 (i.e., the target ratio), the portion of SNF production in excess of the target ratio receives zero payment.
+If a producer's monthly SNF/BF ratio is greater than the policy limit of 2.4167 (i.e., the target ratio), the portion of SNF production in excess of the target ratio receives zero payment.
 The zero payment is applied monthly, but producers can regain lost SNF payment by cumulatively returning below the target ratio later in the dairy year.
-Any lost payment accumulated through the year due to exceeding the target ratio is lost permanently on July 31st, and each producer starts August 1st with no cumulative SNF position.
+Any lost payment accumulated through the dairy year due to exceeding the target ratio is lost permanently on July 31st, and each producer starts August 1st with no cumulative SNF position.